midnightntwrk/midnight-architecture/proposals/0016-governed-parameters-and-their-updates-phase-1.md

   - cost model
   - transaction limits
   - ticket cost factor
 - Ariadne parameters - to allow both increase and decrease of decentralization in Midnight consensus, as well as to avoid separate keys to manage consensus.
-SPOs and compliance officers might be particularly insterested in those.
-The former mostly because of the number of chances d-parameter allows, the latter because of permissioned keys ownership in context of d-parameter value:
+SPOs might be particularly interested in those, and personas looking at Midnight through compliance angle (like DApp Commissioner).
+Mostly because of the number of chances d-parameter allows, and its impact on system decentralization:
   - permissioned keys
   - d-parameter
   - governance authority